-The company is domiciled in Jersey and is not liable to tax in Jersey.
+The company is incorporated in Jersey and under local laws the standard rate of corporate tax is zero percent.
 The company's parent entity, GS Global Markets, Inc., is subject to corporate tax in the U.S. on its 100% share of the company's profits or losses.